guybaruch/CUDAatScaleForTheEnterpriseCourseProject/README.md

 The purpose of this application is to present an input image at consecutive subresolutions on a single output image.
 It inputs a number k=1,..,9 and a greyscale N by M image and outputs an (3/2)N by M image (in PNG format), with copies of the original image downscaled by factors of X2, X4, X8 ..
 X2^k within the same image.

+For an example, the run.sh script runs the application on the sloth greyscale image.

 ## Code Organization

 ```bin/```